Kruptein/PlanarAlly/README.md

 * Fog of War layer
 * Draw layer

-The map/token/dm layer are selectable to do things in as a DM, players can only do things on the tokens layer.
+The map/token/dm/fow layer are selectable to do things in as a DM, players can only do things on the tokens layer.
-The names of these 3 layers are just to name them they do not enforce anything part of order.

 The grid layer is currently always on _(to be changed TM)_.
 More info about the grid is below.

-The FOW layer is a vision control layer, the DM can use the FOW tool to hide or reveal areas to players.
+The FOW layer is a vision control layer, the DM can use the FOW tool to quickly hide or reveal areas to players or use the dedicated FOW layer to do more extensive vision stuff (see the FOW chapter).
-This area is for the DM with a certain opacity but for the players it is opaque.
-The colour is currently hardcoded black, but this is also to be changed in the future.

-Switching between layers is possible through the lower left UI _(only visible if you can select multiple layers)_, by changing layer all elements on higher layers (higher being more to the right in the UI), become transparent.
+Switching between layers is possible through the lower left UI _(only visible if you can select multiple layers)_.

-You can switch objects from layer using the contextmenu (right click on object) and also change precedence of objects within a layer.
+All higher (i.e. more to the right in the UI) layers have a low opacity to give better visual feedback on what you're doing.

+A simple contextmenu (right click) is present for all shapes that allows changing of layer but also precedence changes (move to front/back).

 ### Grid